turingschool/curriculum/source/projects/merchant.markdown

 Now you’ve got a database-driven web application running and Iteration 0 is complete.

-## Iteration 1: Basic Product Listings
+## I1: Basic Product Listings

 So now you might be impressed with yourself.
 You’ve got a web store just about done, right?
-Real stores have a ton of **information** …pictures, data, reviews, categories not to mention the ability to actually **buy** something.
+Real stores have a ton of **information** ...pictures, data, reviews, categories not to mention the ability to actually **buy** something.
 We’ll get there — for now let’s make our store look a little more respectable.